polyfy/polylith/readme.md

     The 'deps.edn' config files are stored under each environment, except for the development enviroment that stores it at the workspace root.

-    Aliases are configured in :env->alias in ./deps.edn.
+    Aliases are configured in :env-to-alias in ./deps.edn.

     The 'source' column has three x/- flags with different meaning: x--  The environment has a 'src' directory, e.g.